willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 ## MAF install notes ##

 2020-03-04 WIC - I used these steps to successfully install **sims_maf** *from source* on an HP Z840 workstation running **Ubuntu 18.0.4** with **bash** as the default shell.
-The installation steps in the MAF documentation *do* work -- and all the steps below come from that documentation -- but are somewhat sensitive to environment variables; I found that following the "when all else fails" suggestion in the documentation, of creating a fresh user account was required to get the installation to work.
+The installation steps in the MAF documentation *do* work -- and all the steps below come from that documentation -- but are somewhat sensitive to environment variables; I found that I had to create a fresh user account and run as that new user to get the installation to work (the "when all else fails" suggestion in the documentation).

 These notes are a static record of the steps that worked on my system.

 ## Incantations to set up sims_maf once installed ##